2021 Q1 Review: To an examined life

-Global Build Weekend was exciting because you get to meet other fellows from other cohorts to build a project in a weekend.
+- Global Build Weekend was exciting because you get to meet other fellows from other cohorts to build a project at a weekend.
 (I joined a team and we built a D&D generator, powered by GPT-3)

-After the last week for our capstone showcase sessions (I did showcase mine too!) and a demo day to the public, we wrapped up the first cohort of ODNC in our final session.
-Here's our classroom photo (~1/4 of us) to commemorate.
+After the last week of our capstone showcase sessions (I did showcase mine too!) and a demo day to the public, we wrapped up the first cohort of ODNC in our final session.
+Here's our classroom photo (~1/4 of us) to commemorate. ...And scene.
+You can check out my summarised ODNC journey here.

 Note to self: